The Specialized Tarmac SL7 and Specialized Roubaix are two high-performance road bikes designed for different types of riding.

 - Longer reach and lower stack put the rider in a lower for better aerodynamics.
 However, this position is less comfortable and puts much stress on the back.

-- Steeper head tube angle shifts the weight distribution towards the front wheel, making it easier to initiate turns and change direction quickly.
+- Steeper head tube angle shifts the weight distribution towards the front wheel, making initiating turns and changing direction easier.

-- Shorter chainstay results in a bike that is more responsive and agile, with quicker acceleration and sharper handling.
+- Shorter chainstay results in a more responsive and agile bike, with quicker acceleration and sharper handling.

-The Specialized Roubaix has a more relaxed geometry that provides a comfortable and upright riding position.
+The Specialized Roubaix has a more relaxed geometry, providing a comfortable and upright riding position.

 Here’s an example of a comparison for size 54, the most popular frameset size.